MayankG024/MayankG024/README.md

 # 💫 About Me :
 Hi there!
-I am Mayank Gupta, Undergrad Student Learning full stack web development .<br>technologies - MERN stack <br>also playing around with AI/ML
+I am Mayank Gupta, Undergrad Student on my way to build the next big thing! <br>technologies - MERN stack <br>also playing around with AI/ML

 ## 🌐 Socials: